progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- You may see some other files in there, but this is a fresh `git init` repository — it’s what you see by default.
 The `branches` directory isn’t used by newer Git versions, and the `description` file is only used by the GitWeb program, so don’t worry about those.
 The `config` file contains your project-specific configuration options, and the `info` directory keeps a global exclude file for ignored patterns that you don’t want to track in a .gitignore file.
 The `hooks` directory contains your client- or server-side hook scripts, which are discussed in detail in Chapter 7. -->

 Pozostały bardzo istotne wpisy: pliki `HEAD` i `index`, oraz katalogi `objects` i `refs`.
 Są one podstawowymi częściami Gita.
 Katalog `objects` przechowuje całą zawartość bazy danych, katalog `refs` przechowuje wskaźniki do obiektów commitów w danych (branches), plik `HEAD` wskazuje gałąź na której się znajdujesz, a plik `index` jest miejscem w którym przechowywane są informacje na temat przechowalni.
-W kolejnych częsciach tego rozdziału dokładnie zobaczysz jak Git funkcjonuje.
+W kolejnych częściach tego rozdziału dokładnie zobaczysz jak Git funkcjonuje.

 <!-- This leaves four important entries: the `HEAD` and `index` files and the `objects` and `refs` directories.
 These are the core parts of Git.
 The `objects` directory stores all the content for your database, the `refs` directory stores pointers into commit objects in that data (branches), the `HEAD` file points to the branch you currently have checked out, and the `index` file is where Git stores your staging area information.
 You’ll now look at each of these sections in detail to see how Git operates. -->